-Whether you are a first-timer or an experienced filmmaker, this indispensable guide will help you navigate every twist and turn of setting up production, hiring actors and directors, acquiring music licenses, calculating profits, cataloging digital media, and more – thus providing filmmakers with unparalleled assistance in creating a remarkable debut film.
+Whether you are a first-timer or an experienced filmmaker, this indispensable guide will help you navigate legalities of setting up production, hiring actors and directors, acquiring music licenses, calculating profits, cataloging digital media, and more – thus providing filmmakers with unparalleled assistance in creating a remarkable debut film.

 Selling your film is an integral part of the filmmaking process, one that aspiring filmmakers may not have experience in.
 Thankfully, Lights, Camera, Sell provides all the resources an independent filmmaker needs to learn the ropes and succeed in sales.

-Written by veteran film producer and sales consultant Alec Trachtenberg, this book expertly highlights successful sales techniques employed by cutting-edge tech startups.
-Each chapter takes you through all five stages of the sales process with thought-provoking examples you can learn from.
+Written by veteran film producer and sales consultant Alec Trachtenberg, this great book highlights successful sales techniques that cutting-edge tech startups employ.
+Each chapter takes you through all five sales process stages with thought-provoking examples you can learn from.

-With this guide, you will gain insight into how to option a feature-length screenplay, develop a powerful pitch deck to entice financiers, learn how to demonstrate value when speaking with distributors, and even close deals with non-union actors.
-Lights, Camera, Sell is sure to be an invaluable resource for any ambitious filmmakers looking to progress their craft!
+With this guide, you will gain insight into optioning a feature-length screenplay, developing a powerful pitch deck to entice financiers, demonstrating value when speaking with distributors, and even closing deals with non-union actors.
+Lights, Camera, Sell is an invaluable resource for ambitious filmmakers looking to progress their craft!

 Have you ever wanted to bring your movie ideas to life?
 What You Don’t Learn in Film School: A Complete Guide to (Independent) Filmmaking is the book for you!